-- A. Providers must use the following guidelines to report a case or suspected case to the appropriate public health authority: - 1.
-Extremely Urgent Conditions should be reported immediately by telephone, twenty-four (24) hours a day, to the after-hour emergency number listed in this policy (See, "Reportable Diseases and Conditions Riverside" and "Reportable Diseases and Conditions San Bernardino" found on IEHP website2).
-3 - 2.
-Other Urgent Conditions should be reported by telephone, mail or electronically submitted within one (1) working day of identifying a case or suspected case (See, "Reportable Diseases and Conditions Riverside" and "Reportable Diseases and Conditions San Bernardino" found in IEHP website4).5 - 3.
-All Other Non-Urgent Conditions may be reported by phone or mail on confidential morbidity report cards within seven (7) calendar days of identification (See, "Reportable Diseases and Conditions Riverside" and "Reportable Diseases and Conditions San Bernardino" found on IEHP website6).7 - B. Animal bites by a species susceptible to rabies are reportable, to identify persons potentially requiring prophylaxis for rabies.
-Additionally, vicious animals are identified and may be controlled by this regulation and local ordinances.
-Reports can be filed with the local Animal
+- A. Providers must use the following guidelines to report a case or suspected case to the appropriate public health authority: - Extremely Urgent Conditions should be reported immediately by telephone, twenty-four (24) hours a day, to the after-hour emergency number listed in this policy (See Attachments,See, "Reportable Diseases and Conditions - Riverside" and "Reportable Diseases and Conditions - San Bernardino" in Section 10). found on IEHP website2).
+34 - Other Urgent Conditions should be reported by telephone, mail or electronically submitted within one (1) working day of identifying a case or suspected case (See Attachments,See, "Reportable Diseases and Conditions Riverside" and "Reportable Diseases and Conditions San Bernardino" in Section 10). found in IEHP website5).67 - All Other Non-Urgent Conditions may be reported by phone or mail on confidential morbidity report cards within seven (7) calendar days of identification (See Attachments,See, "Reportable Diseases and Conditions - Riverside" and "Reportable Diseases and Conditions - San Bernardino" in Section 10). found on IEHP website8).910 - B. Animal bites by a species susceptible to rabies are reportable, to identify persons potentially requiring prophylaxis for rabies.
+Additionally, vicious animals are identified and may be